DexterHuang/CyberCodeOnline/mobile-tutorial/resources.md

 ### Frontal Cortex Optimization Transmitter

 The Frontal Cortex Optimization Transmitter is used to boost EXP gains.
 Each Frontal Cortex Optimization Transmitter will provide a +80% boost to EXP gain for 20 minutes.

+### Global Time Skips

+Although these aren't items, players can also purchase global skips from their AFK screen (the Map tab when an AFK task is in progress).
+Skippers can choose from a range of 15 minutes to 180 minutes to skip.
+The time skips work with boosts, so it's more cost-efficient to use skips when boosts are already running.

+As with all other paid items, time skips apply to everyone on the server.
+However, since they skip time immediately, only players who have started AFK tasks before the button is pressed will receive the benefit.
+Often it can be helpful to coordinate in global chat so people are ready to tag along.

+The benefit is also applied to all AFK players one-by-one, so it may take 1 ~ 3 minutes for the effects to apply for everyone.
+Most regular skippers will recommend waiting around 1 minute after the skip button becomes available again, and purchasing 30-minute skips is the most popular choice when boosts are also running.